awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-common-scenarios.md

 }
 ```

-To roll up along the combination of each `InstanceId` and `InstanceType` dimensions in addition to rolling up on the Auto Scaling group name, add the following:
+To roll up along the combination of each `InstanceId` and `InstanceType` dimensions in addition to rolling up on the Auto Scaling group name, add the following\.

 ```
 "metrics": {